mikepfeiffer/azure-network-101/Project 1/README.md

 * Associate your NSGs with their respective subnets (WEB, SQL) in the VNET
 * Disassociate the public IP from your SQL server

-Also, we shouldn't SSH directly to the servers.
-Remove SSH from the web server NSG and make sure it only permits HTTP application traffic.
+Also... we shouldn't SSH directly to the servers.
+Remove the SSH rule from the web server NSG and make sure it only permits HTTP application traffic.
 At this stage it should already be disabled for SQL.
 In a future project we'll setup load balancers for the web tier.

 ## 10. Setup Remote Access